 • Sub contracting: To what extent will this be done, and who is responsible for this.
 This is about ensuring clarity about who will actually do the work.

-• Security: Many contracts contain an agreement to mortgage which could result (in the event of non-payment, or even in a dispute over payment) in a caveat being lodged against the title to your property.
+• Security: Many contracts contain an agreement to mortgage which (in the event of non-payment, or even in a dispute over payment) could result in a caveat being lodged against the title to your property.

 • Termination: Ability to terminate in which circumstances and what happens if that occurs.